 Fighting the Effects of Dizziness Naturally

-If you are looking for home remedies, there are probably a few reasons.
+If you are looking for home remedies for dizziness, there are probably a few reasons.
 First, you may lack trust in western medicine.
 Second, you may be disillusioned because nothing your doctor tries seems to work.
 Third, you don’t like the side effects of medications or the risks of surgery.
 Finally, you may simply have a fear of doctors.
 Regardless of your reason, we’d like to introduce you to a natural way of getting help for chronic vertigo.

 Upper cervical chiropractic care has been very successful in case studies involving people who have vertigo and an upper cervical misalignment.
 For example, in one study of 60 patients, 48 saw vertigo completely resolve after care, and the other 12 also received significant benefits.
 It is important to note that 56 of the 60 patients could recall a particular injury or accident that may have caused the misalignment.
 It doesn’t take much.
 A simple fender bender can throw the head forward and back with enough force to create a misalignment that leads to vertigo and other symptoms.